awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/ddb-item-tracker/README.md

 ```
-The final section binds and listens the connections on the specified host and port, which in this case is 3000,
+The final section binds and listens to the connections on the specified host and port, which in this case is 3000,
 as defined at the top of **app.js**.
 ```javascript
 app.listen(port, () => {